 Forbes recently reached out to me and 14 other entrepreneurs, asking for some insight on 2021 customer behavior trends.
 What are the big trends we anticipate this year?

 There were some interesting predictions in the article, which you can read here.
 If you’re short on time, I’ll break down the trends that I think are most valuable in this article.
 I’ll start with my advice that I offered Forbes.

-Continue reading “Forbes Analysis – Customer Behavior Trends for 2021”
+Continue reading “Forbes Analysis – Emerging Customer Behavior Trends”